TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 #### Set whether to keep a floating IP address when deleting the load balancer
 The load balancer has a floating IP associated with it.
 You can set whether to delete or keep the floating IP associated with the load balancer when deleting the load balancer.

-* The setting location is `loadbalancer.openstack.org/keep-floatingip` under `.metadata.annotations`.
+* The setting location is loadbalancer.openstack.org/keep-floatingip under .metadata.annotations.
 * It can be set to one of the following:
-    * `true`: Keep the floating IP.
+    * true: Keep the floating IP.
-    * `false`: Delete the floating IP.
+    * false: Delete the floating IP.
 The default when not set.

 #### Set the listener connection limit
 You can set the connection limit for a listener.

-* The setting location is `loadbalancer.openstack.org/connection-limit` under `.metadata.annotations`.
+* The setting location is loadbalancer.openstack.org/connection-limit under .metadata.annotations.
 * Clusters of v1.17.6, v1.18.19
     * Minimum value of 1, maximum value of 60000.
-    * It you do not set it, it is set to `-1`, and the value applied to the actual load balancer is `2000`.
+    * It you do not set it, it is set to -1, and the value applied to the actual load balancer is 2000.
 * Clusters of v1.19.13 or later
     * Minimum value of 1, maximum value of 60000.
-    * If not set or a value out of range is entered, it is set to the default value of `60000`.
+    * If not set or a value out of range is entered, it is set to the default value of 60000.

 #### Set the listener protocol
 You can set the protocol of the listener.

-* The setting location is `loadbalancer.nhncloud/listener-protocol` under `.metadata.annotations`.
+* The setting location is loadbalancer.nhncloud/listener-protocol under .metadata.annotations.
 * It can be set to one of the following:
-    * `TCP`: The default when not set.
+    * TCP: The default when not set.
-    * `HTTP`
+    * HTTP
-    * `HTTPS`
+    * HTTPS
-    * `TERMINATED_HTTPS`: Set it to `TERMINATED_HTTPS`.
+    * TERMINATED_HTTPS: Set it to TERMINATED_HTTPS.
 SSL version, certificate, and private key information must be set additionally.

 > [Caution]
 > The listener protocol setting is not applied to the load balancer even if you change the service object.